Agent to AP: Federer to miss Australia; planning 2021 return

 Until this knee issue, Federer only had his career interrupted once by an operation — on his left knee in 2016.
 He sat out the second half of that season, including the Rio de Janeiro Olympics and the U.S. Open, but was back at his best when he resumed playing, winning the Australian Open and Wimbledon in 2017.

-He won the Australian Open again the following year for his sixth trophy there, to go along with eight from Wimbledon, five from the U.S. Open and one from the French Open to complete a career Grand Slam.
+He won the Australian Open again the following year for No. 20 in his Grand Slam collection, which includes eight trophies from Wimbledon, five from the U.S. Open and one from the French Open.

 While Federer was sidelined this year, Nadal equaled his men’s record for most major championships by collecting his 20th at Roland Garros in October.
 Federer posted a congratulatory message on social media to Nadal that day, saying he hopes “20 is just another step on the continuing journey for both of us.”